How Long Does Moving Take?

 Packing can be a long process, but luckily there are ways to stay on track and organized with your packing before moving day.
 Check out our resources for more packing help:

-Be sure to label your items according to where they should go in your new house so that movers can quickly place them in the right spot on moving day.
-This can also be a great time to donate or seek junk removal help for items you don’t plan on using.
+Be sure to label your items with where they should go in your new house so movers can quickly place them in the right spot on moving day.
+This can also be a great time to donate or hire junk removal services for items you don’t plan to use.

 Additionally, stay in contact with your moving company to make sure they know any new information leading up to the move.
 Having a clear line of communication will save you a headache on moving day.